bakhilin/bakhilin/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on GeeksforGeeks and read tech article

 ### :hammer_and_wrench: Languages and Tools :